-Objective: To ensure public awareness of the district's responsibilities, programs, projects, and goals, and to increase public concern for the proper management and conservation of our natural resources campaigns.
+Objective: To ensure public awareness of the district's responsibilities, programs, projects, and goals, and to increase public concern for the proper management and conservation of our natural resources

-Action Item Summary: Water Resources - Program Advertising
+Action Item Summary: Water Resources Advertising/Educational Workshops

-Strategy: To promote NRD programs and events through multimedia advertising and activities, especially in the areas of water quality, quantity, and management of the resource.
+- Strategy: To promote NRD programs and events through multimedia advertising campaigns. - Success Criterion: Increase public awareness of the Lower Elkhorn NRD's programs and activities, especially in the areas of water quality, quantity, and management of the resource.